 Open every day for lunch and dinner starting at 11 am, freshly prepared seafood will be just moments away after you step off the ferry.
 Their massive outdoor deck is a prime spot to grab a meal and enjoy the sweeping river creek views, especially at sunset.
 If it’s a hot summer day, sip on one of their signature “adult slushies,” spiked lemonade prepared with muddled strawberries, or for the more adventurous, an oyster shooter – a flavor-packed shot glass filled with beer, cocktail sauce, tabasco sauce, and a fresh James River oyster!
 Plan to catch the sunset and live music every Wednesday night from 6-9 pm, with the music outside on the deck during the upcoming summer months.

-On your way to Historic Jamestown, stop at the Glasshouse, a fully-functioning glass-blowing shop where artisans create glassware in the same style as the first colonists.
+On your way to Historic Jamestown, stop at the Glasshouse, a fully functioning glass-blowing shop where artisans create glassware in the same style as the first colonists.
 A part of the Colonial National Historical Park, the current glassmaking shop stands on the same spot where archaeologists discovered the original glass furnaces used by the first wave of colonists to arrive in Jamestown.
-Although the unsuccessful long term, their early attempts at glassmaking utilized local sand from the banks of the James River as their glass (silica) source, yet another way that the river’s bounty served them well.
-The Glasshouse Gift Shop is the perfect place to find unique and handmade souvenirs to remember your stay in Historic Triangle.
+Although they were unsuccessful in the long term, their early attempts at glassmaking utilized local sand from the banks of the James River as their glass (silica) source, yet another way that the river’s bounty served them well.
+The Glasshouse Gift Shop is the perfect place to find unique and handmade souvenirs to remember your stay in the Historic Triangle.

 Book our Jamestown Room, ride the Jamestown Ferry, and explore the history and gorgeous scenery of the James River!